 P.S. there is a post credit scene

 So here we are with the six main film in the X-Men franchise, we’ve had one franchise killer, we’ve had one reboot, and a resurgence, so can Apocalypse continue the strong trend of First Class and Days of Future Past?
-Well no. Now I’m not saying it is a bad film or indeed that it is pulling a Spectre, for indeed it is quite good, it is just not quite as good as its predecessors.
+Well no. Now I’m not saying it is a bad film, honestly it is just a disappointing one at times.

 So it has been 10 years since the Days of Future Past, Charles Xavier (James McAvoy) has finally set up his School for good this time with Hank (Nicholas Hoult), Magneto (Michael Fassbender) has been hiding out in communist Poland settling down with a family, Mystique (Jennifer Lawrence) is now on a one-woman mission to free Mutants in trouble, oh and the most powerful mutant in history Apocalypse (Oscar Isaac) is about to be woken up to reign destruction down on all, thanks, Moira (Rose Byrne).